 • Only one space after a sentence.

-• All punctuation (other than colon) should be inside quotation marks.
+• In quoted materials, all punctuation other than colon is inside quotation marks.

 • Minimize gratuitous use of capitalization and quotation marks.